 Due to Pranayama and Yoga, I felt my health improving.
 But I lost my beautiful tummy to a great extent.
 I also felt the incidence of me getting cold and cough decreasing over time.
 Yoga was directly benefiting my immune system.

 My health improved a lot in these years.
-For example, earlier I had this tendency of falling sick very often.
+For example, earlier, I tended to fall sick very often.
 This decreased gradually.
-I actually started living with some of the problems thinking that all these are part of growing up.
-For example, I used to think that our bodies are so designed that
+I started living with some of the problems, thinking that all these were part of growing up.
+For example, I used to think our bodies were so designed.

 - We breathe from only one nostril at a time.

-- Falling sick is mandatory when season changes every quarter of the year.
+- Falling sick is mandatory when the season changes every quarter of the year.

-Yoga changed all that slowly and steadily.
-I now realized, what freely breathing is and you can live without falling sick for years together.
-Yoga has improved my immunity, mental health, flexibility, digestion, eyesight, blood circulation.
+Yoga changed all that, slowly and steadily.
+I now realize that freely breathing is, and you can live without falling sick for years.
+Yoga has improved my immunity, mental health, flexibility, digestion, eyesight, and blood circulation.

 I was introduced to running seven years later by some friends.
 Three days a week, Monday, Wednesday & Friday.
 Other days were rest days.
 Later Sundays were going to be long run days.

-Now I started doing Yoga on Tuesday, Thursday & Saturday but Pranayam daily before running and Yoga.
+I started doing Yoga on Tuesday, Thursday & Saturday, but I do Pranayam daily before running and Yoga.

-For the first time, I realized that due to my regular pranayama I was less breathless compared to others and my breathing was much more even.
-I also breathed from my nose most of the time with mouth closed initially.
+For the first time, I realized that my regular pranayama made me less breathless than others, and my breathing was much more even.
+I also breathed from my nose, often with my mouth closed initially.
 And it was still deep breathing compared to others.

 Due to Yoga, I practically had no cramps.
-Touchwood, till date I never have cramps.
+Touchwood, to date, I never have had cramps.
 Yes, muscle soreness also faded away after some time.
 Minor injuries were there but almost negligible.

-We used to do stretching exercises after our run and all these were just like my yoga.
+We used to do stretching exercises after our runs, just like my yoga.
 It was amusing.
-I added various asanas in my schedule after running
+I added various asanas to my schedule after running.

-- Anjaneyasana – Strengthens, stretches and relieves tension in your quadriceps, glutes, and core all at the same time
+- Anjaneyasana – Strengthens, stretches, and simultaneously relieves tension in your quadriceps, glutes, and core.

 - Virabhadrasana III – Strengthens the shoulders and back muscles